 This guide is perfect for YOU, when …

-If you’re looking to find the best hostels in Brazil, make sure you check out our guide to the 3 greatest hostels in Rio de Janeiro.
+If you’re on the search for the best hotels in Brazil for your next trip, make sure to check out our guide to the 3 best hostels in Rio de Janeiro

 Keep scrolling to our handy map for the ultimate things to do in Sao Paulo.